top of page

 Let's look at how all of this looks in practice.

 As you begin to establish healthy routines in your life, it is equally important to pay attention to how you maintain your physical well-being-with wisdom, balance, and grace.
 Many people feel the need to restrict or adopt harsh resolutions after weeks of disrupted routines, rich meals, or extra treats.
-But God calls us to care for our bodies rather than punish them.
+But it is far better to care for our bodies rather than punish them.

-Our goal is not control, perfection, or appearance, but to honour God with the way we live, eat, rest, and to teach those habits to our children.
+Our goal is not control, perfection, or appearance, but to live with wisdom and balance in the way we eat, rest, and care for our bodies—and to model those habits for our children.

 So what does this look like in everyday life?